Zikare/novelai-scenarios/coming-of-age/ReadMe.md

 actions in your adventure.

 Then just load the KoboldAI scenario via the Load button.
-Your name is fixed to 'Brian' but you can to a search and replace in the JSON file or edit it in the introductory text and world info.
+Your name is fixed to 'Cindy' but you can to a search and replace in the JSON file or edit it in the introductory text and world info.

-The world info contains entries for a girl that is looking for you, precisely because of your infamy.
-If you want her, first permanently enable the `nokassie` entry in your world info, then, once the random encounter took place (and you accepted her proposal), turn it off and enable the `joinedkassie` entry instead.
+There are two optional tweaks to the scenario, one where your neighbor is a bit more laid back and one where we gets you kidnapped.
+You can enable them in the lorebook.
+Simply permanently enable the entires named `shy_dave` or `sold_to_beth` in order to apply the tweaks.

 **RTX 3090 / RTX 4090 owners:**